jam1401/Atlas/README.md

 The environment includes a very simple application (the same app developed in the backbone-jquerymobile repo) structured differently to use the model defined by this environment.

+## IOS

+This is an ISO Sample application in the IOS directory, this can be used with Xcode to demonstrate how Atlas is used with IOS

 ## Authors